Which Drive Is Displayed First In The Command Window

 Understanding the drive display order has several practical implications:

 • Troubleshooting: When troubleshooting disk-related issues, understanding the device enumeration order can help you identify the correct drive.
-For example, if a drive is not appearing in the expected location, you can use the commands described above to determine its device name or drive letter and investigate further.
+As an example, if a drive is not appearing in the expected location, you can use the commands described above to determine its device name or drive letter and investigate further.

 • Data Recovery: During data recovery operations, it's essential to correctly identify the drive containing the lost data.
 Using the appropriate commands and carefully examining the output can help prevent accidental operations on the wrong drive.